joshbeam/pocket-calculator/README.md

 <a href="https://pocket-calculator.herokuapp.com">Pocket Calculator (live)</a>

-This example application mimicks a basic-function calculator.
+This example application mimics a basic-function calculator.
 It uses <a href="https://angularjs.org/">AngularJS</a> for layout and <a href="http://mathjs.org/">math.js</a> for basic math functions.

 ## Requirements